olzhasar/aviata/README.md

 - Periodic tasks has been implemented with **celery**, **celery-beat** and **rabbitmq** as a broker.

 - General flights loading is scheduled at midnight every day and flight checking is scheduled every subsequent hour.
+You can also trigger updates manually via web UI.

 - The whole task took approximately 9 working hours